RottingApple/hands-on/session-5/README.md

        ------------------------------
    ```

 5. Is it cheaper to order a finished chair from a supplier or is it cheaper if we order the basic components of a chair and build it from scratch?
-We are only interested in the basic components, e.g., to build a chair we need an armrest, but we do not care about its price since we want to build it from scratch using cotton and red dye.
+We are only interested in the basic components, e.g., to build a chair we need an armrest, but we do not care about its price since we want to build it from scratch using cotton and red dye. :coffee::coffee::coffee:

    ```
        --------------------------------------